Undergraduate Studies Council

 Faculty members of USC committees are nominated by deans, directors or chairs and elected by the council to serve three-year terms.

-1. Review, act, and vote on each undergraduate curriculum proposal that comes before the USC within 30 days and submit decisions to the Faculty Senate office within two business days.
+- Review, act, and vote on each undergraduate curriculum proposal that comes before the USC within 30 days and submit decisions to the WMU electronic curriculum system as well as include decisions in the council minutes.

-3. Collaborate with the Graduate Studies Council on defining cross-level courses and recommend implementation practices.
+- Consider how to integrate Service-Learning and Experiential Learning approaches at WMU.
 Conclude the initiative by producing a report to the Executive Board or a Memorandum of Action.

-4. Collaborate with the International Education Council and the Graduate Studies Council to provide recommendations on how to best support faculty in the area of global learning (e.g. global classrooms, virtual study abroad, and international curriculum).
+- Collaborate with the International Education Council and the Graduate Studies Council to provide recommendations on how to best support faculty in the area of global learning (e.g., global classrooms, virtual study abroad, and internationalized curriculum).
 Conclude the initiative by producing a report to the Executive Board or a Memorandum of Action.

-NOTE: The USC will seek information from the office of the Associate Provost for Assessment and Undergraduate Studies and related administrative offices to maintain communications with those offices on issues directly related to them.
-Council recommendations are to be submitted to the Executive Board in the form of memorandum of action (MOA) on which the recommendation(s) is/are stated.
+NOTE: The USC will seek information from the office of the Curriculum Manager and related administrative offices to maintain communications with those offices on issues directly related to them.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
 Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The USC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each items progress and current status; any other activities undertaken; and draft charges for the 2024-25 academic year, no later than June 30, 2024.
+The USC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2026-27 academic year, no later than May 30, 2026.